napoleond/localModel/README.md

 ##On The Client

-Besides including the list of times modified, simply include localModel.js and everything should work!
+Besides including the list of times modified, simply include localModel.js (**after** including backbone.js) and everything should work!
 It is considered good practice to also bootstrap a list of models on initial load - it is up to the developer to strike the proper balance between initial and subsequent loads (where the models could already be in localStorage) here.
 A simple cookie arrangement might be a good way to help make that decision.

 ##Under The Hood